nooradn/gemini-chatbot-api/README.md

    ```

 2. **Configure environment:**
-   - Make sure your `.env` file contains your Gemini API key:
+   - Your `.env` file is already configured with the API key
    ```
    GEMINI_API_KEY=your_api_key_here
    ```
-   (Your API key is already configured)

 3. **Run the application:**
    ```bash